What to Look for When Searching for Assisted Living in CT

 3. Size

-• The overall “feel”: Smaller communities may have a sort of “bed and breakfast” feel to them, whereas larger facilities may have more of a larger hotel feel.
-What matters is what the resident is most comfortable with.
+• The overall “feel”: Smaller communities may have a sort of “bed and breakfast” feel to them, whereas larger facilities may have more of a larger hotel atmosphere.
+In choosing an assisted living location in CT or anywhere else, being comfortable in the next place that you call home is key!

 4. Services